alastairgarner/Masters_Thesis/thesis.md

 The anatomical grouping of muscles also alludes to a potential functional grouping.
 In fact, functionally co-active cohorts of muscles have previously been identified for crawling behaviours.
 It has been shown that longitudinal muscles (both ventral and dorsal) contract prior to transverse muscles during posterior to anterior waves of contraction, based on measurements of muscle length during peristaltic crawling [@Heckscher2012].
 This suggested that there is separable premotor circuitry controlling the activity of these different functional muscle cohorts.

 A more recent study employed calcium imaging to measure the activation of somatic muscles during forward and reverse crawls [@Zarin2019a].
 Interestingly, this demonstrated that different functional groups of muscles are recruited for either behaviour.
-As such, there must be some degree of unique premotor circuitry which is specifically recruited for either behavioural mode [@Zarin2019a].
+As such, there must be some degree of unique premotor circuitry, specific for the recruitment of either behavioural mode [@Zarin2019a].

 No studies, as of yet, have addressed which cohorts of muscles are active during, or necessary for, nocifensive C-bending or rolling behaviour.
 However, it seems likely that functionally grouped muscles would be different between basal locomotion and escape behaviours, given their visual biomechanical differences.
 As such, it will be interesting to determine which premotor neurons are responsible for motor cohort recruitment, and whether these premotor neurons are uniquely implicated in the performance of escape behaviours.